ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-### 5. Adding functionally important Mg2+ ion
+#### 1.4.
+Adding functionally important Mg2+ ion.
 The catalytic site of hAgo2 is comprised of the three acidic amino acids D597, E637, and D669.
 It is known that hAgo2 requires a divalent metal ion near its catalytic site to slice mRNA.
 The 6N4O PDB file does not have this ion, but another hAgo2 structure, 4W5O, does.
 We can align these two structures as we did in section 3 and then copy the Mg2+ ion located near the catalytic site from 4W5O to our model.

-### 6. Assigning Protonation States to Residues
+#### 1.5.
+Assigning Protonation States to Residues
 Use H++ server to calculate pKa of titratable sites and select protonation states as described in Episode 6 - "Assigning Protonation States to Residues in a Protein".

-### 7. Adding missing segments to RNA structure files.
+### 2. Adding missing segments to RNA structure files.

 First, we need to create a PDB file containing all RNA atoms placed at proper positions.
 At this initial step, we are not particularly concerned with the quality of the 3D structure because we will refine it afterward.

 We can insert the missing residues using the freely available [ModeRNA server](http://iimcb.genesilico.pl/modernaserver/submit/model/) or standalone ModeRNA software.
 The automatic process used by ModeRNA server moves residues adjacent to the inserted fragment.
 Besides, modeRNA server offers a limited set of options, and the output PDB files will need more processing steps afterward.
 Changing atomic positions is not desirable because we want to keep all experimental coordinates.
 For these reasons, we will use the standalone modeRNA package.
+You can install modeRNA on CC systems, or if you are comfortable with installation of Python, you can install it on your computer.

-#### Installing on your computer
+#### 2.1.
+Installing ModeRNA on your computer

 1. Install python/2.7.14, numpy/1.11.3, biopython/1.58
 2. [Download ModerRNA](http://genesilico.pl/moderna/download/) and follow [installation instructions](http://genesilico.pl/moderna/installing/).

-#### Installing [ModeRNA](http://genesilico.pl/moderna/) on CC systems.
+#### 2.3.
+Installing ModeRNA on CC systems.
 ~~~
 $ module load StdEnv/2016.4 python/2.7.14
 $ virtualenv e27